lf-edge/eve/docs/APP-CONNECTIVITY.md

 to the application src address.
 In case of an outside-initiated flow, apps connected over local NIs can only be accessed over port forwarding rules.
 If a rule is matched, dst IP and port are D-NATed to the application address.
+Next, ACLs are applied and the packet is either allowed to continue or gets dropped.
-Next, ACLs are applied.
-Packet is either marked with "allow" or "drop" mark.
+If [flow logging](#flow-logging) is enabled, this is done by marking the packet with "allow" or "drop" mark.
 Based on the mark and the dst address, IP rules either send the packet into the dummy blackhole interface (dropped), or route the packet according to the NI routing table.
+If flow logging is disabled, packet is allowed or dropped immediately using iptables actions.
-This will then match the link-local route of the NI bridge and gets forwarded via the bridge and the VIF into the application.
+If the packet is allowed, it will match the connected route of the NI bridge and gets forwarded via the bridge and the VIF into the application.
-Note that in case of a switch NI (L2 only), D-NAT and routing operations are not performed and inbound packets are simply forwarded from the port, through the bridge and VIF into the application (still the ACLs do apply and can trigger routing into the blackhole interface).
+Note that in case of a switch NI (L2 only), D-NAT and routing operations are not performed and inbound packets are simply forwarded from the port, through the bridge and VIF into the application (still the ACLs do apply).
 The diagram below depicts all these inbound packet-flow stages:

 ![packet-flow-inbound](./images/eve-app-packet-flow-inbound.png)